Elena Botts v. Johns Hopkins University

 The deadline for the first group of Additional Students to opt out of the Settlement was November 13, 2023.
 The deadline for Class Members to opt out of the Settlement during phase one was on March 18, 2023.
 If you were a Class Member part of phase one or the first group of Additional Students part of phase two and did not postmark your objection request by the time established deadlines, then you can no longer object to the settlement.

-• The Court has granted preliminary approval of the Second Addendum to the Settlement on April 9, 2024.
+• The Court granted preliminary approval of the Second Addendum to the Settlement on April 9, 2024.
 The Court ultimately considered whether the terms of the settlement were fair, reasonable, and adequate – after reviewing submissions by the Parties, which are publicly available via Pacer.gov and will be posted on the Important Documents page of the Settlement Website.

 • More details are in the Settlement Agreement, which can be found on the Important Documents page of the Settlement Website.